giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 This approach was no more feasible as soon as the size of the dataset grows, since a big matrix needed to be stored in memory.

 A second series of tests is focused on four datasets of more substantial size and with a number of featues greater than two.
-This tests are executed only for the SMO implentation proposed by [Joachims] (both with a working set of size 4 and 6) and  [Fan, Chem, Lin].
+This tests are executed only for the SMO implentation proposed by [Joachims](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Algorithm/Joachims) (both with a working set of size 4 and 6) and  [Fan, Chem, Lin](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Algorithm/FanChemLin).

 The datasets used for this series of test are available in the [Dataset](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Dataset/Data) folder.